dlu-ch/dlb/doc/usage.rst

 - A redo was never performed successfully before for *t* (same class and fingerprint) according to the :term:`run-database`.
 - :file:`build/out/main.c` does not exist as a regular file.
-- The :term:`mtime`, size, UID, GID, or set of access permissions of :file:`src/main.c.tmpl` has changed since the start of the last known successful redo for *t* (because it is an output dependency of *t*)
+- The :term:`mtime`, size, UID, GID, or set of filesystem permissions of :file:`src/main.c.tmpl` has changed since the start of the last known successful redo for *t* (because it is an output dependency of *t*)
 - The value of ``PATTERN`` or ``REPLACEMENT`` has changed since the the last known successful redo for *t*.
-- The :term:`mtime`, size, UID, GID, or set of access permissions of :file:`build.py` has changed since the last known successful redo of *t* (because :file:`build.py` is a definition file for *t* in the :term:`managed tree`).
+- The :term:`mtime`, size, UID, GID, or set of filesystem permissions of :file:`build.py` has changed since the last known successful redo of *t* (because :file:`build.py` is a definition file for *t* in the :term:`managed tree`).

 Tool instances are identified by their class (file path and line number of definition) and their fingerprint.
 The fingerprint includes the concrete dependencies of the tool instance which are defined by arguments of the